BusKill/buskill-app/README.md

 TODO move to docs dir (Sphinx?) and include notes about hardware implant risks and integrity verification

-If you find any security-related bugs, please immediately send an email to security@buskill.in

 This app was created for convenience, providing the user with an easy-to-use method of arming, disarming, and configuring BusKill with an intuitive GUI that "just works" on Linux, Windows, and MacOS.

 Convenience is a trade-off that comes at a cost of reduced security.
 Using this app requires your computer to not only run hundreds of lines of our code, but also thousands of lines of code from dependant libraries.